MicrosoftDocs/dynamics-365-ai/ai-docs/sales/add-upnext-widget-form.md

 # Add the Up next widget to an entity form

 By default, the up next widget is available only in the out-of-the-box Sales Insights, lead, and opportunity forms.
-If you're using customized forms for leads or opportunities, you can display the up next widget on your custom forms by following these steps.
+If you're using customized forms, you can display the up next widget on your custom forms by following these steps.
 >[!NOTE]
 >- You can add the **Up next** widget only to managed forms.
 >- Adding the **Up next** widget is supported only in the Unified Interface apps.